hyphanet/scripts/README.md

 Before starting the release script commit a change that updates the build number.
 Ensure the fred, scripts, website, Java installer, and Windows installer repositories are up to date before starting the release.
 The first release with an environment, run these steps individually to get all the configuration right.
-Once everything works, run `release-build`, which automates running these steps:
+Once everything works, run `release-build [build number]`, which automates running these steps:

 1. `tag-build [build number]` tags a build and prompts for a changelog.